Correcting sample selection bias with categorical outcomes: Model and identification

-We now introduce the sample selection mechanism.
+I now introduce the sample selection mechanism.
 Let $(Y^{\ast}, U_z)$ denote the latent outcome and latent selection variables, $U_z\in\mathbb R^p$ may be multivariate, allowing a flexible selection process.
 For binary instrument $Z\in\{0,1\}$ define the potential selection indicators